Vinnie1254/DDAFNet/README.md

 The enhanced images and evaluation results will be saved according to the output paths defined in the testing script.

-## Checkpoints

-Pre-trained weights are not included in this repository.
-Users can train the model using the provided training script and then specify the generated checkpoint path in the testing script.

 ## Citation